Nestell Kipp Anderson: Personal life

 Born in Hartwell, Ohio, in 1885, Ned Anderson spent his youth in Mt.
 Vernon, NY, while his father worked for his wife's family's renowned, NYC-based Kipp Wagon Works.
 Anderson enjoyed the outdoors and developed an early love of nature and hiking.
 He attended both Columbia and Cornell (studying geology) for a time.

 In 1906, his father retired and purchased Brae Burn farm (a poultry operation) in Sherman, CT.
 Ned (at 20) went along to work it.
 He continued to hike and camp.
 In 1914 he met and married Lena May Clark.
 The couple had four children.
 Anderson worked for the Long Island-based Sperry Company and lived in Brooklyn during World War I. It was there that Lena died of the flu epidemic in 1919.
 Anderson took his children back to the farm, soon met and married Edna Holstein, a city girl visiting family.
 They were married in 1921, and had one child together.
 The farm switched from poultry to dairy and the couple opened their 1840 farmhouse as a country bed and breakfast.
 Guests came from all over the world.

-When their oldest son was ready for high school, Anderson bought a bus to ensure that Clark would get home in time to do his chores.
-And for the next thirty-three years, most of the children in Sherman went to and from school in a punctual, orderly and, by all accounts, adventurous fashion.
-On Sundays, Anderson used the bus to fetch area children for Sunday school and return them all home again.
-He asked no compensation for this "good deed" and provided his services faithfully for twenty-five years.
+When his oldest son was ready for high school, Anderson purchased a bus to transport him and other children in Sherman to and from school, operating the service for thirty-three years.
+He also used the vehicle on Sundays for twenty-five years to transport children to Sunday school without financial compensation.

-Ned and Edna shared an avid interest in and enthusiasm for young people.
+Ned and Edna shared an interest in and enthusiasm for young people.
 Their home was always open to and often filled with their children's friends.
 They also believed firmly in upgrading the educational experience in and out of the classroom.
-While Edna was instrumental in organizing Sherman's first PTA and bringing much needed services to the school district and into the schools, Anderson, who thought the world—especially the outdoors—a most worthy classroom, sought to bring their bus-riding passengers an education on the way to and from school and via an array of entertaining class trips.
+While Edna was important in organizing Sherman's first PTA and bringing much needed services to the school district and into the schools, Anderson, who thought the world—especially the outdoors—a classroom, sought to bring their bus-riding passengers an education on the way to and from school and via an array of entertaining class trips.
 Since the bus was privately owned, the Andersons could take their view of education on the road—and so often did.